Prempava/TEAM-23/README.md

 2.Label Encoding: Converts the categorical target variable (label_template - e.g., 'duplex', 'warehouse') into numerical labels (label_numeric) for the classifier.

-     ->The fitted LabelEncoder is immediately saved (label_encoder.joblib) for later use in production, ensuring predictions can be converted back to meaningful names.
+     The fitted LabelEncoder is immediately saved (label_encoder.joblib) for later use in production, ensuring predictions can be converted back to meaningful names.

 3.Feature Selection: Defines the necessary input features (X) and the target variable (y).